lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 <img width="1292" alt="Screenshot 2024-04-21 at 11 12 54 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/354636b4-9c34-4484-94c2-c1e5c8292156">

-Now thatI have that setup in splunk, I then moved on to install the Splunk Fowarder in the Ubuntu Server where I installed Zeek.
+Now that I have that setup in splunk, I then moved on to install the Splunk Fowarder in the Ubuntu Server where I installed Zeek.

 ## Install and configure a Splunk Universal Forwarder